Thorvarium/vine-styling/README.md

 - Change the product tabs text to RFY | AFA | AI
 ### dark-theme.css
 - Enables dark theme on all vine pages
+### cutoff.css
+- Highlights the items that were shared on discord on the previous day

 ## Customization
 If you want to customize just the product grid, you can place a block that will override the sizing at the very top.
 The stylesheet will automatically adjust a few other proportions if you define only ``--custom-item-tile-size``.